microsoft/unilm/README.md

 ## AI Fundamentals
 ### OpenScale - Transformers at (any) Scale

+Fundamental research to improve modeling generality and capability, as well as training stability and efficiency of scaling Transformers at any scale.

 > Stability - [**DeepNet**](https://github.com/microsoft/unilm/tree/master/deepnet): scaling Transformers to 1,000 Layers and beyond

 > Generality: [**Foundation Transformers (Magneto)**](https://arxiv.org/abs/2210.06423)